-The “Manoir de la Sausserie” is 255 km from Paris.
-Fleur train station, 25 minutes away, has 2⅔ hour links to the French capital.
-Caen, Laval and Mont-Saint-Michel are 70 km away.
-The spa resort of Bagnoles-de-l'Orne in the midst of Andaine forest is 25 km away; Domfront-en-Poiraie, its train station as well as all shops and amenities are 5 km away.
+The “Manoir de la Sausserie” is 255 km from Paris which can be reached in 2⅔ hours by train.
+Mont-Saint-Michel is 70 km away.
+The spa resort of Bagnoles-de-l'Orne in the midst of Andaine forest is 25 km away.
+Flers, the second largest town in the French department of Orne, with train links to Granville and Paris-Montparnasse as well as all the amenities of a town with 15,000 inhabitants, is 25 minutes away.
+Domfront-en-Poiraie and all local shops is 5 km away.
 This seigneurial property stands in the Domfront region with its pear orchards.

 The “Manoir de la Sausserie”

 This seigneurial site, the origin of which dates back to Robert-le-Saucier, vassal to Eleanor of Aquitaine, has experienced several lives since 1195 whilst belonging to the same family.

 It composed the main residence of the Saucier family and marked the beginning of the constitution of the seigneurial estate in the middle of the marshlands.
 Periods of prosperity and doubt succeeded one another.
 With the end of the One-Hundred-Years-War, descendants began constructing a tower porch way, surrounded by moats with a manor house in the inner courtyard, for defence purposes.
 The miniature chateau porch way is a real little fortress and most certainly originally housed the main residence.

 Around 1860, the manor house was destroyed, the surrounding buildings fell into decline and the moats were filled in.
 Another house was constructed on the ruins of the manor house.
 All that remains is the miniature castle gatehouse.